Granola-Team/mina-indexer/README.md

 ## Motivation

-Building applications with the Mina Archive Node is intricate and requires significant time investment.
-It demands precise configuration of a Mina Node, an Archive Node, and a Postgres database.
-Proficiency in SQL and an in-depth understanding of the Mina blockchain are crucial for effective operation.
+Working with the Mina Archive Node can be complex and time-consuming.
+It requires the exact configuration of multiple components — a Mina Node, an Archive Node, and a Postgres database — and an in-depth knowledge of SQL and the Mina blockchain.

+Additionally, even with a proper setup, the Archive Node system is prone to missing blocks, creating gaps in the data.
+These gaps require manual intervention for resolution, which adds layers of complexity to the system's management.

+A major problem with the Archive Node is its reliance on a `pg_dump` from a currently active node for initial setup.
+This approach centralizes data, necessitating trust from the operator's side.

+## Solution

-One major challenge with the Archive Node is its reliance on a `pg_dump` from an existing node for bootstrapping, ideally within the transition frontier.
-The Mina Indexer addresses this challenge by relying on precomputed blocks as the source of truth, eliminating the need to rely on someone else's database dump.
+The Mina Indexer addresses this by simplifying the initial configuration by using precomputed blocks as the source of truth, bypassing the need for external database dumps.

-Even with proper setup, the system may not capture every block, often leading to gaps in the data.
-These gaps must be manually addressed by the operator, adding to the complexity of managing the system.

-## Project Goals

-In response to these challenges, we designed the Mina Indexer to be a comprehensive replacement for the Mina Archive Node, providing an easier to use and a more accessible platform with integrated full support for the [Rosetta API](https://www.rosetta-api.org/docs/welcome.html).
-Our goal is to streamline blockchain interaction for developers within the Mina ecosystem by providing developers and operators with a better toolset optimized for the Mina ecosystem.
+We designed the Mina Indexer to be a comprehensive replacement for the Mina Archive Node, providing an easier-to-use and more accessible platform with integrated full support for the [Rosetta API](https://www.rosetta-api.org/docs/welcome.html).
+We aim to streamline blockchain interaction for developers within the Mina ecosystem by providing developers and operators with a better toolset optimized for the Mina ecosystem.